 It is also a good idea to learn about building consumer trust online as this plays a key role in making sales online.

 Beyond that point, it is CRITICAL that you do not just set and leave your website.

 Your website is a tool that needs to be continuously optimized to reach your set goals and keep up with competitors.

-Through your marketing and SEO efforts, once your began to receive traffic to your site you’re going to want to use that data gathered through your Google analytics integration or other analytic tools to further improve your web pages accordingly.
+Through your marketing and SEO efforts, once you began to receive traffic to your site you’re going to want to use that data gathered through your Google Analytics integration or other analytic tools to further improve your web pages accordingly.

 We recommend learning about A/B split testing as this can help to increase the quality of your web pages.